ghatzid/My-Pet-Project/README.md

 ``` bash
 rails s
 ```
-Then naviagate to the 'frontend' directory and open index.html in the web browser of your choice.
+Then navigate to the 'frontend' directory and open index.html in the web browser of your choice.